Loading...

 It’s stress.

 On top of this, your adrenal glands produce excess stress hormones, creating another hormonal imbalance.
-If your weight gain during the pandemic has shown up as added belly fat, it’s an almost sure sign that cortisol (the primary stress hormone) is being produced at higher than normal levels.
+If your weight gain shows up as added belly fat, it’s an almost sure sign that cortisol (the primary stress hormone) is being produced at higher than normal levels.
 Cortisol affects fat distribution by causing fat to be stored centrally around the organs in your midsection.
 This type of fat cell then emits signals that further impair your hormonal balance — a cascade of problems!

-Now for the good news: — losing “stress weight” is possible.
-Here are 5 simple steps you can take to balance your stress response, recalibrate your hormones, and lose those stubborn pandemic pounds.
+Now for the good news: losing “stress weight” is possible.
+Here are 5 simple steps you can take to balance your stress response, recalibrate your hormones and lose those stubborn stress pounds.

 Certain foods are excellent sources for nutrients that help to calm your body’s stress response and rebalance cortisol levels, removing these blocks to weight loss.
 Stress-fighting foods are also perfect for sustainable weight loss because they can form the basis of a low glycemic, whole foods-based diet — aka, a “no gimmick” diet that works!
 As you plan healthy meals and snacks, try to include these stress-fighting favorites: